Lake Toba: Major eruption

 The Toba eruption (the Toba event) occurred at what is now Lake Toba about 73,700±300 years ago.
 It was the last in a series of at least four caldera-forming eruptions at this location, with the earlier known caldera having formed around 1.2 million years ago.
-This last eruption had an estimated VEI of 8, making it the largest-known explosive volcanic eruption in the Quaternary.
+This last eruption had an estimated VEI of 8, making it the largest-known explosive volcanic eruption in the Quaternary Period.

 Bill Rose and Craig Chesner of Michigan Technological University have estimated that the total amount of material released in the eruption was at least 2800 km3—about 2000 km3 of ignimbrite that flowed over the ground, and approximately 800 km3 that fell as ash mostly to the west.
 However, as more outcrops become available, Toba possibly erupted 3200 km3 of ignimbrite and co-ignimbrite.
 The pyroclastic flows of the eruption destroyed an area of least 20000 km2, with ash deposits as thick as 600 m by the main vent.
 The eruption was large enough to have deposited an ash layer approximately 15 cm thick over all of South Asia; at one site in central India, the Toba ash layer today is up to 6 m thick and parts of Malaysia were covered with 9 m of ash fall.

 The subsequent collapse formed a caldera that filled with water, creating Lake Toba.
 The island in the center of the lake is formed by a resurgent dome.